 What treasures lie behind your garage door?
-Viewers of the latest must-watch reality TV shows will know that the answer can often be stranger than fiction – a lot, lot stranger.
+Viewers of the latest must-watch reality TV shows such as Storage Hunters will know that the answer can often be stranger than fiction – a lot, lot stranger.

 The latest imports from across The Pond are addictive, strangely beguiling reality auction shows in which contestants bid for the unseen contents of a storage unit or garage in the hope of finding valuable, hidden treasure!